deborabastos96/nexter-sass/README.md

-# Natours Project
+# Nexter Project

-This folder contains the archives from the lessons on creating the Natours project.
+This folder contains the archives from the lessons on creating the Nexter project.